DOI-USGS/ISIS3/CONTRIBUTING.md

 committers should seek to arrive at a consensus by way of addressing concerns being expressed by discussion, compromise on the proposed change, or withdrawal of the proposed change.

-If a contribution is controversial and committers cannot agree about how to get it to land or if it should land then it should be escalated to the TC.
-TC members should regularly discuss pending contributions in order to find a resolution.
-It is expected that only a small minority of issues be brought to the TC for resolution and that discussion and compromise among committers be the default resolution mechanism.

 # Becoming a Committer